-while $\kappa_2(\mathbf{B}) \leq u^{-1}$ .
-When the condition number of the basis is larger, sRRstab produces more accurate estimates for both the extremal and interior eigenpairs of the matrix $\mathbf{A}$ than RR.
+Figure 12 displays the results.
+The condition number $\kappa_2(\mathbf{B})$ of the basis grows with the depth p of the block Krylov subspace.
+Even so, sRR computes accurate eigenpairs while $\kappa_2(\mathbf{B}) \leq u^{-1}$ .
+When the condition number of the basis is larger, sRRstab even produces more accurate estimates for the interior eigenpairs than RR does.
 Excluding the cost of basis generation, sRR runs up to $15 \times$ faster than classic RR.
-The stabilized algorithm also runs somewhat faster than RR.
+The stabilized algorithm usually runs faster than RR, but the relatively large constant in the $O(d^3)$ cost of the SVD and QZ algorithms dominates the runtime as the basis dimension d grows.

 9. Variations and extensions.
-The ideas underlying sRR can be adapted to address a wide variety of eigenvalue and singular value computations.
+The ideas underlying sGMRES and sRR can be adapted to address a wide variety of eigenvalue and singular value computations.